 I have recently served on the Banks County Planning Commission for the last nine and a half years and served as chairman for the last year.
 I have also served on the Banks County Comprehensive Use Committee.

 I am an active member of the Banks County Republican Party.

 I am a member of Grove Level Baptist Church for over 25 years where my wife and I actively serve through the youth ministry.

-Why are you the most qualified person for this position?
+Why are you most qualified for this position?

-What do you consider to be the key issues facing the office you are seeking?
+What do you consider the key issues facing the office you are seeking?
 If elected, what would be your plans on how to address these issues?

 One of the key issues facing Banks County Commissioners is the growth that is coming to Banks County.
 My campaign slogan has been "Smart Growth."
 With the construction of the S&K Battery plant that is being built in Commerce, there will undoubtedly be more growth to follow.
 I have maintained that Banks County is the place that developers are looking to build, and "We" the citizens of Banks County should dictate exactly what that growth should be.
 As the chairman of the Planning Commission, we heard the need of the citizens for the one and two-bedroom apartments for young professionals and families.
 We approved a gated apartment complex complete with amenities and lighted sidewalks with controlled ingress and egress.